KyleWilliford/widgets/README.md

 # Requirements
 npm 5.4.x+
+react-scripts 1.0.x
 node 8.4.x+
 MySQL 5.7.x+
 various node libraries will be installed in the next step

 # Install dependencies
+`$ cd widgets`

 `$ npm i`

 `$ cd widgets-front`

 `$ npm i`

+`$ npm i react-scripts`

+# Database (MySQL)

+### Note
+The following scripts have not been tested with SQL servers other than MySQL Server 5.7.x

+## Setup
+Install mysql-server.
+This will vary depending on the environment.
+Refer to https://dev.mysql.com/doc/refman/5.7/en/installing.html for more information.

+Run the script provided in the `scripts` directory named `db_setup.sql`.
+These statements can be run all at once, but must be run in order.

+## Create Schema, Tables, Populate some sample data
+Run the script provided in the `scripts` directory named `populate_tables.sql`.
+These statements can be run all at once, and some must be run in order.

 # Start the backend/Express server
 `$ cd <repo directory>`